 Since their arrival at Jbel Moussa, the behaviour of vultures has been monitored by the local branches of GREPOM and the Forestry Department.

-And when January 2021 came, boom!
-The highly expected event happens.
+And in January 2021, the highly expected event happened.
 The Griffon Vultures selected a nesting place and started mating (video below).
 The GREPOM and Forestry team continue to monitor the vultures in order, among other objectives, to assess the outcome of this breeding event.

 Whatever the final breeding success, we can now say that the Griffon Vulture is breeding (again) in Morocco.